Design of Motors, Generators, and Drive Systems

 Application Deadline »

 The construction of aggressive, high-performance motor drives requires a detailed understanding of machine characteristics and associated interactions with power electronic drives.
 The successful application of modern control techniques, such as field-oriented control, depends critically on an intimate knowledge of machine parameters and characteristics.
 Lower shaft horsepower drives, for example, may exhibit a relatively speedy decay of electrical transients in comparison to mechanical transient settling times.
 In very large drives, the situation can be reversed.
 Even for drives employing machines of the same general type, appropriate analytical approximations, thermal management and modeling, control techniques, and transient performance and disturbance rejection for low and for high power drives may therefore be very different.
 Computer-based tools for estimating machine parameters and performance can remarkably speed a designer's understanding of when different control and machine design assumptions are applicable, and how gracefully these assumptions fail as performance limits are approached.
-Hands-on experiments will give the opportunity to compare analytical results with real motor/drive systems in the laboratory.
+Hands-on experiments will provide the opportunity to compare analytical results with real motor/drive systems in the laboratory.

 In this course, fundamental principles of energy conversion, applicable to all types of electric machinery, are first reviewed to provide analytical foundations for understanding all types of drives.
 The specific principles of the basic machine types, including synchronous, induction, and variable reluctance machines, are then introduced.
 Extensive use of computer-based analysis tools will be made as the major classes of machines and their physical basis for operation are reviewed.
 Next, control strategies for the different machine types will be discussed, all with extensive use of computer-based simulation tools.
 Power electronic circuits required to drive the machines will be considered and a real drive circuit will be constructed, de-bugged, and tested by each participant.
 Throughout the course, performance considerations, trade-offs, and different design approaches will be presented.
 Access to computer facilities, analysis routines, and laboratory hardware facilities will be provided for practice machine analysis design and test.

 Fundamentals: Core concepts, understandings, and tools (50%)